DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * a degree in any subject, taught entirely in French, German or Spanish

-Your chosen teacher training provider will be able to tell you whether your degree meets the standard and subject criteria for the international relocation payment.
+Your chosen teacher training provider will be able to tell you whether your university and degree meet the standard and subject criteria for the international relocation payment.

 ### 3. Type of visa for trainees